Train-In-Blocks-Ltd/Landing/content/blog/world-water-day-2022.md

 Groundwater is a vital resource that provides almost half of all drinking water worldwide, about 40% of water for irrigated agriculture and about 1/3 of water required for world industries.
 It sustains ecosystems, maintains the base flow of rivers and prevents land subsidence and seawater intrusion.
 Groundwater is an important part of climate change adaptation process and is often a solution for people without access to safe water.

-A World Water Day on groundwater puts a spotlight on this invisible resource, enhance knowledge exchange and collaboration and thereby increase the awareness of the importance of taking care of our groundwater.
+A World Water Day on groundwater puts a spotlight on this invisible resource, enhance knowledge exchange and collaboration and in turn increase the awareness of the importance of taking care of our groundwater.

 ## Water and workouts

 Around 65% of our bodies are water, and it of course plays a vital role in every bodily function.
 You will lose much of this fluid when exercising - on average a litre or two an hour - so it's vital to replenish this supply when exercising in a gym.